FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-laravel-api.md

 ### Editing Files

-The Laravel installer already brings some useful resources for many applications.
-We'll have to edit a few of them and add some more.
+The Laravel installer already brings some useful resources for many applications because it usually expects users to have a username and password for authentication, but APIs in general should only expect an API key or a token to authenticate a request.
+In this quickstart, we've disabled the typical authentication method and only allow JWTs as the authentication method.

-First, remove the need for users to have a password by editing `app/Models/User.php`.
+Start by removing the need for users to have a password by editing `app/Models/User.php`.

 ```php
 {% remote_include https://raw.githubusercontent.com/FusionAuth/fusionauth-example-laravel-api/main/laravel/app/Models/User.php %}